jasperwelgemoed/jasperwelgemoed.github.io/_projects/05_BachelorProject/index.md

 ---
 layout: post
 title: Development of a Small Scale Tool Switching Mechanism for Agricultural Robotic Manipulators (2024)
-description: Designed, developed and tested a reliable, low-cost, lightweight toolswitching mechanism to work on a mobile robot with a manipulator; an open source educational mobile robot platform developed by the TU Delft.
+description: Designed, developed and tested a reliable, low-cost, lightweight toolswitching mechanism to work on a mobile robot with a manipulator; an open source educational mobile robot platform developed by the TU Delft Mirte Master.
 skills:
 - Project Management
 - CAD (Solidworks)